 Press and hold down on this second app, and then drag it up off the toolbar.
 When you hover it over the first app, it should become a long thin rectangular box as shown below – drag this to the left or right side of the screen, whichever side you want the second app on, and release to open it there.

-If, when you pick up and drag the second app, it's in a second box, this unfortunately means the app doesn't support split-screen mode, so you're out of luck.
+If, when you pick up and drag the second app, it's in a square box, this unfortunately means the app doesn't support split-screen mode, so you're out of luck.

 How to re-arrange split-screen mode on iPad